voxel-wiki/voxel-wiki.github.io/content/wiki/storage/_index.md

 - It might seem like we have a lot of memory (gigabytes, in fact!), but voxel volume data is *big* (`n³`) and our users may have other things running, like a web browser!

-- The bandwith between working memory (RAM) and our processor (CPU) is *limited* and *shared* with other processes, thus being highly contended!
+- The bandwidth between working memory (RAM) and our processor (CPU) is *limited* and *shared* with other processes, thus being highly contended!

-To remedy these issues, we'll have to *compress* our voxels...
+To remedy these issues, we'll have to *compress* our voxels, for which there are many methods...

 - [Lossy Compression](/wiki/storage/lossy-compression)
 - [Palette Compression](/wiki/storage/palette-compression)